FlorenAlice/Art.All/README.md

-# Art.All
+<h1>Art.All</h1>

-> Art.All aims to awaken the artist inside everyone.
+<p>Art.All aims to awaken the artist inside everyone.
 Exposing our opinion on how art should be disseminated to the population, explaining modern art forms and guiding aspirants to start using different art forms to express themselves.

 > Website developed in an online IDE (Glitch.com), using HTML, Css and Javascript.

-#### Gallery layout from
+<p>Gallery layout from </p>